 - Cheddar’s Scratch Kitchen

 - Yard House

 At each of these dine-in chains you will be able to order the alcohol or non-alcoholic drinks of your choice.
 Many of these restaurants will have different alcoholic choices based on what pairs the best with the type of food that they are serving.

 Specifically, Olive Garden has a wide variety of alcoholic products that you can try.
 Whether you prefer red or white wine, Olive Garden has your palate covered.

 You can also order some specialty alcoholic drinks in addition to beer.

-Next time you go to Olive Garden and are looking for a different drink to try, be sure and ask your server what wines they suggest.
+Next time you go to Olive Garden and are looking for a different drink to try, be sure and ask one of the Olive Garden servers what wines they suggest.